 This is a non-exhaustive list of industries to look into that were specifically chosen for this guide because they:

-- Regularly hire workers on casual contracts, perfect for those who are studying
+• Regularly hire workers on casual contracts, perfect for those who are studying or planning to travel, or have work restrictions imposed by their visa

-- Offer an opportunity to live and work in the city not brutally
+• Offer an opportunity to live and work in the city without scraping by

-- Tend to attract similarly-minded people and offer circumstances for you to make friends
+• Tend to attract like-minded people and offer opportunities for you to make friends

-The hospitality industry in Melbourne is booming, with world-class offerings of restaurants, cafés, live music venues and much more.
-Major events are frequent throughout the year in Melbourne, but the busiest period for ‘hospo’, as it’s called Down Under, kicks off in spring.
-That means businesses are all looking to hire staff for the so-called ‘summer silly season’.
+The hospitality industry in Melbourne is booming, with world-class restaurants, cafés, live music venues, sports stadiums and much more.
+Major events happen frequently throughout the year, but the busiest period for “hospo“, as it’s called Down Under, kicks off in spring.
+This is when businesses are usually looking to hire for the summer “silly season”.

 The best time to find a job in hospitality